 Thanks to everyone who took the time to nominate a deserving Coach.
 Nominations are now closed.
-For questions about the selection process or to reserve tickets to the Awards Ceremony, please contact firstname.lastname@example.org
+Join us on September 22, 2018 for the Ceremony!
+Tickets on sale now.
+Click HERE to purchase.

 The Ontario Coaching Excellence Awards program celebrates the dedication and commitment of exemplary individuals who inspire, innovate and share knowledge of sport with others.
 The Awards recognize the importance of leadership, performance and the value of human insight which are all integral to great coaching.

 A coach is nominated in one of the following six categories: